St. Luke's Episcopal Church (Buffalo, Wyoming): Church building

 In 1888, the congregation decided to build a church on Main Street, and acquired several city lots.
 The deeds were recorded on October 31, 1888.
 The cornerstone was laid in 1889.
 A local woman described the new building:

 "St. Luke's Church was built of red brick, the bricks made and burned in the brickyards of Curran Brothers.
-Its builder was Thomas Hutton, an ardent churchman as well as an artisan.
-The style of St. Luke's is Gothic It is considered the most perfect form of Gothic in the state.
+Thomas Hutton, an ardent churchman and artisan, built it.
+The style of St. Luke's is Gothic.
 People from far and wide have stopped while passing through to study the architecture.
 The furniture of the chancel, the altar, and hangings were given by the Vanderbilit family of New York.
 This is the history of the gift.
 As you know, the officers of Fort McKinney helped to start St. Luke's.
 A young man, a Lieutenant Webb, was related to the Vanderbilt family.
 He knew that he could get the financial aid to buy the chancel furnishings.
 He wrote to New York with splendid results.
 The massive beams in the ceiling of the church were hewn in the sawmill of Martin Woodard who had his mill in the forests of the Big Horns.
 They were brought down from the mountains over steep and rugged roads by 'Yorkie' Waters who had a large freighting outfit."